stephenslab/susieR/README.md

 effectively a Bayesian modification of simple forward selection, which we call ``Iterative Bayesian Forward Selection".

-The output of the fitting procedure is a number of ``Credible Sets" (CSs), which are each designed to have high probability to contain a variable with non-zero effect, while at the same time being as small as possible.
+The output of the fitting procedure is a number of "Credible Sets" (CSs), which are each designed to have high probability to contain a variable with non-zero effect, while at the same time being as small as possible.
 You can think of the CSs as being a set of ``highly correlated" variables that are each associated with the response: